mortenson/midi-tape/README.md

 - Since it's JavaScript, the BPM is likely always a little off.
 - The tape runs at a resolution of 48 PPQ.
 Higher PPQ values make the tape run slow.
-- Overdubbing is destructive (just like a real tape) - use it wisely!
+- Replacing is destructive (just like a real tape) - use it wisely!

 ## Development